ElpadoCan/SpotMAX/spotmax/docs/source/parameters/parameters_description.rst

 .. confval:: Experiment folder path(s) to analyse

   One or more folder paths to analyse.
-To set up this from the GUI click on the `Edit button`_ beside the parameter.
+To set up this from the GUI click on the |edit-button| Edit button beside the parameter.
 An experiment  folder can be a folder containing the fluorescence channel separated into single TIFF files or a folder containing multiple Position folders.
 We recommend structuring the data into the same structure required by `Cell-ACDC`_.
 Here you can find